grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/01 Smoke Testing.md

 </CodeGroup>

-The following script is an example Smoke test script sample.
+The following script is an example Smoke test .
 You can copy it, change the endpoints, and start testing.
-Refer to [Examples](/examples) for more comprehensive or complex test steps in a script.
+For more comprehensive test logic, refer to [Examples](/examples).
 The VU chart of a smoke test should look similar to this.
 Again, a smoke test should use only 2 or 3 VUs and run for only a brief period.

 ![The shape of the smoke test as configured in the preceding script](images/chart-smoke-test-k6-script-example.png)

 ## Results analysis

-The Smoke test initially validates that your script runs without errors.
+The smoke test initially validates that your script runs without errors.
 If any script-related errors appear, correct the script before trying any more extensive tests.

-On the other hand, if you notice poor performance with these low VU numbers, report it, fix your environment, and try again with a Smoke test before any further tests.
+On the other hand, if you notice poor performance with these low VU numbers, report it, fix your environment, and try again with a smoke test before any further tests.

-Once your Smoke test shows zero errors and the performance results seem acceptable, you can proceed to other test types.
+Once your smoke test shows zero errors and the performance results seem acceptable, you can proceed to other test types.